-The Foundation disburses a majority of its project funds as cost reimbursement grants.
+The Foundation disburses a portion of its project funds as cost reimbursement grants.
 Recognition of these funds as program expenses is contingent upon the recipient properly expending and documenting the expenditure as directed by the Foundation.
 Once these established conditions are met, the respective amounts are expensed and accrued as grants payable.
-As of June 30, 2017 and 2016, the Foundation has grants payable totaling \$3,492,599 and \$1,536,859, respectively.
+As of June 30, 2018 and 2017, the Foundation had grants payable totaling \$2,471,842 and \$3,492,599, respectively.